Moving to West Chicago, IL? 7 Things You Need to Know

+Whether you are visiting or moving to West Chicago, the area is an attractive destination.
 Located 30 miles due west of downtown Chicago in DuPage County, the City of West Chicago has a rich history.
 It was created when three railroads came together in the area.
 Manufacturing jobs, eating houses, and hotels for travelers soon sprang up because so many trains met at this juncture.
 Most of the residents were chiefly farmers and railroad employees.

 Today, West Chicago is a popular commuter town (due to its more affordable rents) to nearby Chicago.
 Additionally, you can leave your car behind and take public transportation (the Metra) to downtown Chicago.